-If the result of a service review is to change services (which it usually is) then this PT Plan may also need to be reviewed (refer section 10.1)

-to determine whether or not a variation is required.
-This review need not be complex and will often be included in the service review process.
-If changes are relatively minor it may only involve a look at the impact of changes on the description of services in section 8.
-In most cases, the PT Plan review will be part of the service review.
+If the result of a service review is to change services (which it usually is) then this PT Plan may also need to be reviewed (refer section 11.1) to determine whether or not a variation is required.
+This may only involve looking at the impact of changes on the description of services in section 9.
+In most cases, the PT Plan review will be part of the service review process.

-Where a variation to this PT Plan is required, the significance policy will need to be considered to determine the appropriate consultation process (refer section 6.5).
+If a variation to this PT Plan is required, the significance policy will need to be considered to determine the appropriate consultation process (refer section 5.5).